qualiton/github-discussions-crawler/README.md

 # Running with GCP SQL

-To be able to run with GCP SQL you have to install [gcloud-sqlproxy](https://github.com/helm/charts/tree/master/stable/gcloud-sqlproxy) and configure the database settings to point to the proxy.
+To be able to run with GCP SQL you have to install [gcloud-sqlproxy](https://github.com/helm/charts/tree/master/stable/gcloud-sqlproxy) and configure the Crawler database settings to point to the gcloud-sqlproxy.